 As you cheer on the heroes of Rogue One, remember that while rebellions are built on hope, a good data security plan isn’t.
 Don’t be like the Empire, digging in your heels and doubling down on antiquated strategies in the face of rapidly evolving security threats.
 Instead, learn and adapt with the changing landscape.
 Stay on top of your game with webinars, blog posts, Relativity Fest sessions, and Relativity User Group meetings.

 What other security lessons can you take away from the Star Wars saga?
-Let us know in the comments or @kCura on Twitter, and we might feature your insights in an upcoming blog post.
+Let us know @kCura on Twitter, and we might feature your insights in an upcoming blog post.